 Four helpless newborn kittens meowed next to her.

-Coastal Bend Cat Rescuers, an independent group of rescuers in the area, stepped in to help.
+Coastal Bend Cat Rescuers, an independent group of rescuers in the area, stepped in to help the mama cat.

 The good news was that she tested negative for FIV & Feline Leukemia.
 This would give her a fighting chance at surviving the tragic circumstances.